A Search For New Ways To Pay For Drugs That Cost A Mint

 Hundreds more ultra-expensive therapies are under development.
 They could drive up the cost of medicine and health insurance for everyone.
 So researchers have started to develop strategies to address that coming price shock.

 These new treatments include gene therapies, which target certain cancers and rare diseases.
-Take for example hemophilia, an inherited disorder that prevents a person's blood from clotting properly.
+Take, for example, hemophilia, an inherited disorder that prevents a person's blood from clotting properly.

 "When I was born, treatment did not exist for hemophilia," says Mark Skinner, one of about 20,000 Americans with the condition.
 "Within my lifetime — I'm 58 years old — there have been remarkable advances."